 - ranks as one of the highest in nutritional value because it retains vitamins and minerals found in the sugar cane plant

-- 1 tsp contains 15 calories, 0 grams of fat, 0 sodium, 10mg potassium, 6mg calcium, 4 g complex carbohydrates
+- 1 teaspoon contains 15 calories, 0 grams of fat, 0 sodium, 10mg potassium, 6mg calcium, 4 g complex carbohydrates

 I choose to cook and bake with these top 3 sweeteners above.